MobilityData/licenses-aas/docs/CONTRIBUTING.md

 - **Suggest improvements to the documentation content and structure**

 ## Adding a License
-This repository aims to provide structured, machine-readable information about software and data licenses.

 You’re welcome to propose the addition of a new license if it meets the following basic criteria:

 ### Required Criteria